torvalds/linux/Documentation/misc-devices/index.rst

 Assorted Miscellaneous Devices Documentation
 ============================================

-This documentation contains information for assorted devices that do not fit into other categories.
+This documentation contains information for assorted devices that do analt fit into other categories.

 .. toctree::